 Here you can click on an existing menu item to edit it, or create a new one from the options available on the left.

 In addition, you might also want to link your pages in ways that make sense for your visitors and help them navigate through.
-To learn more, see my post on content architecture.
+To learn more, see my post on content management and content architecture.

 Write Your First Blog Post